john-l-hansen/lindy-ladow-coaching-website/src/content/posts/2020-05-17-what-would-you-call-a-post-without-an-image.md

 **Relevant: The quality or state of being closely connected.
 Appropriate.
 Webster Dictionary**

 What does relevant mean to you?
-It is personal you are the filter.
+It is personal, you are the filter.

 Live your preferences.